amake/gradle-android-l10n-fix-plugin/README.md

 1. Add the plugin to your root project ([instructions](https://plugins.gradle.org/plugin/com.madlonkay.android-l10n-fix))
 2. Apply the plugin to your Android projects.
 These are any projects to which a `com.android.*` plugin is applied.
     ```
+    android {
+        ...
+    }

     apply plugin: 'com.madlonkay.android-l10n-fix'
     ```
-   This activates the compile-time fix.
+   This activates the compile-time fix*.
 Note:
-    - This plugin should be applied *after* the Android plugin
+    - This plugin should be applied anywhere *after* the `android {}` block
     - Apply this plugin to all Android projects that have locale-specific resources
+    - *If you manually set supported locales in `resConfigs`, the plugin will not attempt to automatically detect supported locales.
+If you want the plugin to set `resConfigs` automatically, be sure to remove any manually set locales.
+See [Limitations](#limitations) for details.
 3. (Optional) Configure the plugin with a `l10n` block.
 See below for options.
 4. To activate the runtime fix:
    1. Make your `Activity` classes extend `L10nFixActivity`